Protocol · 2026-05-31

 $ h5i msg done 1 "LGTM.
 One expiry edge case fixed in 1a2b3c4 — see PR #42."

-Identity is per process.
-In a shared clone, set H5I_AGENT per host rather than relying on the single stored default — that is what keeps two agents from answering as each other:
+Identity resolves --from/--as > $H5I_AGENT > the stored local default.
+In a shared clone, set H5I_AGENT per host rather than relying on the single stored default — that is what keeps two agents from answering as each other.
+Names are validated everywhere against a conservative charset ([A-Za-z0-9._-]+): no whitespace, no path separators, no control characters, because names flow into roster keys and (untrusted, on pull) the terminal.

 one repo, two agents